zack-bitcoin/augur-core/README.md

 If you are not a programmer, then you are lost, and should click this link: http://www.augur.net/prototype/

-adding abilities from the truthcoin project to basiccoin. https://github.com/psztorc/Truthcoin A podcast interview where I describe this project: http://economicsdetective.com/2014/10/truthcoin-prediction-markets-and-anarchy-with-zack-hess/
+adding abilities from the truthcoin project to basiccoin. https://github.com/psztorc/Truthcoin

 Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT